camunda/camunda-docs/docs/apis-tools/go-client/job-worker.md

 By default, the job worker uses an exponential backoff implementation, which you can configure by making your own [`ExponentialBackoffSupplier`](https://github.com/camunda/zeebe/blob/main/clients/go/pkg/worker/exponentialBackoffSupplier.go).

-The backoff strategy is especially useful for dealing with the `GRPC_STATUS_RESOURCE_EXHAUSTED` error response (refer to [gRPC Technical Error Handling](/apis-tools/grpc.md#technical-error-handling)).
+The backoff strategy is especially useful for dealing with the `GRPC_STATUS_RESOURCE_EXHAUSTED` error response (refer to [gRPC technical error handling](/apis-tools/grpc.md#technical-error-handling)).

 This error code indicates the Zeebe cluster is currently under too large of a load and has decided to reject this request.